Supply Chain Management

 Training our Talents and Partners

-We delivered 20 webinars and 20 sustainability training classes to our talents in 2016 that addressed sustainable procurement, operational and sales practices.
-We conducted 29 workshops for our suppliers and industry peers, engaging 3,815 people, sharing our knowledge and searching for new ways to collaborate.
-Please see our Industry Collaboration section for more information.
+We delivered 13 webinars and 10 sustainability training classes to our talents in 2017 that addressed sustainable procurement, operational and sales practices.
+We conducted 35 workshops for our suppliers and industry peers, engaging 3,700 people, sharing our knowledge and searching for new ways to collaborate.

 Managing our highest spend category – hotels